 Novelist and author

-One of the most widely acclaimed South Asian writers writing in English today, Amitav Ghosh was born in Calcutta, India and educated in Delhi, Oxford, and Egypt.
+One of the most widely acclaimed South Asian writers writing in English today, Amitav Ghosh was born in Calcutta, India and educated in Delhi, Oxford, and Alexandria.
 In 1982, he earned a D.Phil. in Social Anthropology from Oxford University.
 Since then, he has earned recognition for his work as a novelist, a social anthropologist, an historian, a travel writer, and a chronicler of ancient and lived histories.
 His literary oeuvre includes eight novels, five non-fiction volumes, numerous essays, and articles in Cultural Anthropology, Subaltern Studies, New York Times, the New Yorker, and so on.